 Buyers will find that the prices of homes in East Nashville vary widely by location.
 The "Hot Spot" changes frequently with each new investment in retail, revitalized streets and new home construction.
 The historic neighborhoods closest to Downtown Nashville tend to bring the highest prices.

-How do you say vintage, artistic and eclectic in Nashville?
+5 Points: How do you say vintage, artistic and eclectic in Nashville?
 Five Points, Nashville's version of the East Village in NYC.
-This area has great restaurants, shops, galleries and nightclubs.
+This area has great local restaurants, shops, galleries, and nightclubs.
 It is also home to the Tomato Arts Festival.
-The Tomato Fest is a popular street party held every August.
-The best thing about Five Points, there's so much to do in such a small part on Nashville.
+The Tomato Fest is a popular street party held every August full of art, music, food, and fun.
+The best thing about Five Points, there's so much to do in just a few blocks.